 Insight #2 – The greatest area for improvement is the 'Ongoing relationship' phase of the client journey

 Our research breaks down 'the client journey' into four phases, in each of which clients were asked about their CX.
-The phases are:
+The Four Os of the CX Cycle are:

 It is perhaps unsurprising to learn that the best part of the journey for client is during the Outcome/deliverable phase.
 This chart shows that all three professions fall away in 'Ongoing relationship'.
 This is particularly true for CE with 6.3.
 And it's from a considerably lower starting point, namely 7.2 in the first three phases for CE, compared to 8.2 to 8.6 in the other two professions.

 Giving those individuals the time, leadership support, mindset and skills to manage those relationships, so that the equivalent red line for your firm is not dipping south like the one in the chart above?